prebid/Prebid.js/modules/bidViewability.md

 # Description
 - This module, when included, will trigger a BID_VIEWABLE event which can be consumed by Analytics adapters, bidders will need to implement `onBidViewable` method to capture this event
+- Bidderes can check if this module is part of the final build and whether it is enabled or not by accessing ```pbjs.getConfig('bidViewability')```
 - GPT API is used to find when a bid is viewable, https://developers.google.com/publisher-tag/reference#googletag.events.impressionviewableevent .
 This event is fired when an impression becomes viewable, according to the Active View criteria.
 Refer: https://support.google.com/admanager/answer/4524488
 - The module does not work with adserver other than GAM with GPT integration